Arvindkarwal/cost-optimization-using-lambda_fnc-boto3/README.md

 ## Overview

 This project automates AWS resource cleanup to reduce unnecessary costs by identifying and deleting unused resources using an AWS Lambda function.
-The AWS Cost Optimization script uses **Python** and **Boto3** library to identify and clean up unused resources in an AWS account.
+The AWS Cost Optimization script uses Python and Boto library to identify and clean up unused resources in an AWS account.
 It focuses on:

 1. **Elastic IPs**: Releases unused Elastic IPs (EIPs) that are not associated with any instance.
 2. **EBS Snapshots**: Deletes EBS snapshots if their corresponding volumes no longer exist.